 Assuming you're as into beauty as we are (and we're guessing yes for obvious reasons), you probably share a similar feeling.
-Although, not all beauty books are created equal, so we've collated a list of the ones we know to be amazing (both in our opinion, and the opinions of others).
+Not all beauty books are created equal, so we've collated a list of the ones we know to be amazing (both in our opinion and the opinions of others).
 All that's left to do is find the time in your busy schedule to work your way through the below.

 Keep scrolling and happy reading.